-This 360°, taught by professors of chemistry, psychology, and East Asian studies, examined the history, science and practice of meditation and other mindful practices.
+This 360°, taught by professors of chemistry, psychology, and East Asian Languages and Cultures (formerly East Asian Studies), examined the history, science and practice of meditation and other mindful practices.
 360°: Contemplative Traditions comprised three classes that share an interest in contemplative or mindfulness traditions and practice.
 The courses brought together historical, cultural, psychological, and religious perspectives.
 Travel for the course included a trip to Japan to explore Eastern traditions.
 Locally, 360° participants worked with Philadelphia high-school students wrestling with the challenge of growing up in a sound-bite world in which multitasking reigns supreme.

 Taught by Hank Glassman.
 This course examines a great variety of discourses surrounding meditation in traditional Buddhist texts.
 While meditation may seem to be something that there is not much to say about, we shall find that in ancient texts as well as in modern scholarship, much ink has been spilled on the topic.

 General Studies 260: Silent Spaces: A History of Contemplation in the West